smaeul/kvm-admin/README.txt

 # Fix: and a config with current qemu-kvm verion and compare it each run

 This build a new list of all availables qemu-kvm options.
-This is needed to check if the given key in the configuration file is a valid qemu-kvm option.
+This is used to check if the given key in the configuration file is a valid qemu-kvm option.

 ====